bamason2/ttp451-module/docs/labs/Lab_2.md

 ### Introduction to Cam Timing Design Exercise

 An engine is fitted with Variable Cam Timing (VCT) for both exhaust and intake cams.
 Each of the cams changes with engine speed and load.
-For a particular engine speed and load, the changes of cam timing will affect the engine fuel consumption.
+For a particular engine speed and load the changes of cam timing will affect the engine fuel consumption.
 The figure below shows a valve lift diagram for intake and exhaust.
-Advancing or retarding a cam will affect intake reversion, scavenging or exhaust backpressure.
-These changes are influenced by the amount of overlap and the degree where the intake/exhaust valve closes which in turn affects the fuel consumption.
+Advancing or retarding a cam will affect intake, scavenging or exhaust backpressure.
+These changes are influenced by the amount of overlap and intake/exhaust valve opening/closing which in turn affects the fuel consumption and other factors.

 ![image](figs/lab2/fig_4_Intake_exhaust_vallve_lift_diagram.png)

-Recall that a calibration task was given to map the engine fuel consumption across a range of intake and exhaust cam settings.
-An experimental design is required to do this in the most efficient method, which is, running with the least experimental points and covering as much area in the operating range while be able to accurately map the fuel consumption.
-It was decided that before going into actual testing, the DOE design needs to be determined first using a target function.
+Recall that the calibration task is to map the engine fuel consumption across a range of intake and exhaust cam settings.
+An experimental design is required to do this in the most efficient manner by running the fewest experiments and obtaining the most information to accurately map the fuel consumption.
 We will generate several DOE designs for this case study.

 The relationship between fuel consumption and intake/exhaust cam timing for a particular engine can be expressed as: